-Lok Sabha Election 2019: BJP first list out, PM to contest from Varanasi
+Lok Sabha Election 2019: BJP first list out, PM Modi to contest from Varanasim

 New Delhi, Mar 21: The Bharatiya Janata Party on Thursday released its first list of candidates for the upcoming Lok Sabha elections.